krodante/questionator/README.md

 Because I love my teammates, I decided to come up with a little app to keep track of our questions.
 However, I have a few specific requirements:

 1) I want it to be a single page.
 No clicking to new/edit/delete urls :x:
 1) I want it to be a single page... without writing any Javascript :exploding_head:
 1) I want the page to update without needing to be refreshed :arrows_counterclockwise:
 1) I want multiple users to be able to make changes to the app and see each other's changes in real time :handshake:
 1) My [company](https://elixirforum.com/t/jose-valim-interviews-fredrik-bjork-cto-the-realreal/24853) [primarily](https://github.com/TheRealReal) [uses](https://github.com/TheRealReal/prismic-elixir) Elixir, so I'd like the app to be semi-relevant to my work (and Elixir is awesome) :nerd_face:

 What framework could possibly meet all my needs?
 Thankfully, the wonderful creators of Phoenix have blessed us with [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view).
 LiveView keeps the state of a connection in a process, and templates (where we write the rendering code) render any changes that are made server-side.
 This way, we can build interactive, real-time apps without writing any Javascript code 🪄

 In this post, we'll build a LiveView app using Phoenix generators that will allow users to add questions to a list, mark whether or not they've been asked, and reset the question so that it can be asked again.
-Feel free to check out the finished code in the [github repo](https://github.com/krodante/questionator)!

 All right!
 Let's get started on... **THE QUESTIONATOR**!